LUTATHERA delivers targeted radiation to NET cells

 It’s understandable to have questions about the targeted radiation LUTATHERA delivers.
 Learning how it works in your body can help you feel more informed about the treatment.

-After each infusion, your care team will monitor the radiation in your body until it is at a safe level for you to leave.
+You will have to wait until the amount of radiation in your body decreases before you can leave the treatment center.
+After each infusion, your care team will monitor the radiation in your body and tell you when it is safe to leave.

 The radiation travels no more than 2.2 millimeters

-Radiation from LUTATHERA spreads no more than 2.2 millimeters (1/10 of an inch) in your tissue.
+Beta radiation from LUTATHERA spreads no more than 2.2 millimeters (about 1/10 of an inch) in your tissue.
 This is similar to the thickness of a nickel coin.

 The amount of radiation exposure to those around you is less than a chest x-ray